Mortgage related questions

 Will my payments on my life insurance policy change?

-If you choose level or decreasing cover, your monthly payments are guaranteed to stay the same for the duration of your policy.
 For decreasing life insurance, premiums are set at the start of the policy to consider the decreasing amount of cover you'll need during the policy term.
 Premiums for decreasing cover are often cheaper than other types of life insurance.

 With level cover, if you choose to help protect your payments from the effects of inflation, so the lump sum won’t be worth less in the future, your monthly payments may rise.
-The maximum annual increase would be 15% to your premiums and 10% to your cover¹.
+The maximum annual increase would be 15% to your premiums and 10% to your cover.

 What can I do if I am struggling to keep up with my monthly payments?

 If you’re feeling any financial pressure, we're here to support you and find a solution.
-You can explore options like reducing your monthly payments by adjusting your coverage or the duration of protection which could make things more manageable.
-We also offer a cost of living support scheme.
-This plan allows you to lower your payments for now, with the freedom to increase them again in 12-24 months when you’re back on track.
+You can explore options like permanently reducing your monthly payments by adjusting your cover or the duration of protection which could make things more manageable.

 If I don't pay my premiums, what will happen?